HODGSON RUSS, LLP

 Welcome to www.hodgsonruss.ca (the “Site”), a website provided by Hodgson Russ LLP, a New York limited liability partnership, (the “Firm”).
-The Firm, which is engaged in the practise of law, respects your privacy, and this policy covers the Firm’s handling, use and disclosure of information collected from you through the Site or other sources in the ordinary course of the Firm’s business, including the provision of legal services.
+The Firm, which is engaged in the practice of law, respects your privacy, and this policy covers the Firm’s handling, use and disclosure of information collected from you through the Site or other sources in the ordinary course of the Firm’s business, including the provision of legal services.

 You should review this policy carefully, and be sure you understand it, prior to using the Site or otherwise providing any information to the Firm.
-Your use of the Site or otherwise providing any information to the Firm or any other indication of your assent is deemed to be irrevocable acceptance by you of this policy.
+Your use of the Site, providing any information to the Firm or any other indication of your assent is deemed to be acceptance by you of this policy.
 If you do not agree to this policy, you should not use, and should immediately terminate your use of, the Site and not otherwise provide any information to the Firm.
 For purposes of this Section, accessing the Site only to review this policy is not deemed to be use of the Site.

 In this policy: